Madeira, a delicious wine with a fascinating history, holds a special place in the traditions of Savannah, and was a

 Named after the island where it is made—southwest of Portugal and 400 miles west of Morocco—Madeira’s unique taste comes from fortification (adding additional ingredients) and repeated heating of the wine.
 This process was an amazing discovery given the primitive shipping conditions of the 17th century.

 The island of Madeira was an important provisioning stop during the long journeys to the Americas and East Indies.
 To avoid spoilage, most wines were fortified with brandy.
 To reach the ports of the New World, the wines passed through the tropics, exposing them to extreme temperatures.
 This “baking and cooling” gave an otherwise light and acidic wine softness, and flavors of roasted nuts, stewed fruit and caramel.

 Americans grew fond of the wines from Madeira and became one of its biggest customers.
-By the early 18th century, it was the only wine consumed by British Americans.
+By the early 18th century, British American only wine consumed this wine.
 There are many different styles of Madeira, ranging from dry to sweet.
 Surprisingly, the drier style of Madeira was preferred in the South, while the sweeter type was preferred in the North.

 In the early 19th century, Savannah was a major importer of Madeira.
 It was so popular, wealthy gentlemen collected entire cellars of the wine; hence the inception of the Savannah Madeira Party—the perfect occasion to show off one’s impressive collection.

 William Habersham, an influential Savannah businessman who hosted many parties.
 He made a name for himself as the “most precise palate of his time.”
 He was said to be able to blindly name a wine’s year, grape variety and even vineyard!
 The story, “A Madeira Party,” by Silas Weir Mitchell, published in 1895, describes these parties in detail.
-Madeira Parties were an integral part of Savannah’s unique and storied society—until war and nature intervened.
+The parties were an integral part of Savannah’s unique and storied society—until war and nature intervened.

 Around the same time, a major blight killed most of Europe’s best grape vines.
-Thus, Madeira’s prominence in America slipped away.
+Thus, it’s prominence in America slipped away.